-If prior measured data are available or a series of pyroshocks are performed, all acceleration maximax SRS computed with a one-twelfth octave frequency resolution are to be within -1.5 dB and +3 dB over a minimum of 90 percent of the overall frequency bandwidth from 10 Hz to 3 kHz.
-For the remaining 10 percent part of the frequency band all SRS are to be within -3 dB and +6 dB.
-Ensure at least 50 percent of the SRS magnitudes exceed the nominal test specification.
+If prior measured data are available or a series of pyroshocks are performed, all acceleration maximax SRS computed with a one-twelfth octave frequency resolution are to be within -1.5 dB and +3 dB over a minimum of 90% of the overall frequency bandwidth from 10 Hz to 3 kHz.
+For the remaining 10% part of the frequency band all SRS are to be within -3 dB and +6 dB.
+Ensure that at least 50% of the SRS magnitudes exceed the nominal test specification.

-4.2.3 Instrumentation.
+4.3 Instrumentation.

-In general, acceleration will be the quantity measured to meet specification with care taken to ensure acceleration measurements can be made that provide meaningful data (paragraph 6.1, reference d).
+In general, acceleration will be the quantity measured to meet specification with care taken to ensure acceleration measurements can be made that provide meaningful data (reference b).
 For pyroshock measurements in and close to the near-field, loss of measurement system integrity is not unusual.
 On occasion, more sophisticated devices may be employed, e.g., laser velocimeter.
 In these cases, give special consideration to the measurement instrument amplitude and frequency range specifications in order to satisfy the measurement and analysis requirements.
-With regard to measurement technology, accelerometers, strain gages and laser velocimeters are commonly used devices for measurement.
-In processing pyroshock data, it is important to be able to detect anomalies.
-A part of this detection is the integration of the acceleration amplitude time history to determine if it has the characteristics of a high frequency velocity trace.